Forricide/still-feel-alive/Chapter 5.md

 "I'm sorry that you had to see that.
 But, she was some kind of zombie thing.
 Do you recognize her from your dreams?"

-"Elle," she says, the word playing across her tongue.
+"Elle," she speaks, the word playing across her tongue.
 It's a nice name.
 Very distantly, she wonders if she once knew someone with a name like that.
 Maybe not Elle, but something close?

 The woman spins on one foot, gun coming up without hesitation.
 "You - "